Graph-Based Alternatives to LLMs for Human Simulation: Implementation Details

 \subsection{LLM}

 For all LLM prompting experiments, we used 2$\times$NVIDIA A100 80GB (SXM4) and vLLM framework \citep{kwon2023efficient}.
 For selecting in-context examples in few-shot prompting and Agentic CoT, we encode each question text with \texttt{gemini-embedding-001} embedding model and compute cosine similarities between the target question and candidate in-context example questions.
-Following \cite{hwang2023aligning}, the selected examples are ordered by ascending cosine similarity, from least to most similar.
+Following \citet{hwang2023aligning}, the selected examples are ordered by ascending cosine similarity, from least to most similar.
 To ensure consistent information access across methods, in-context examples are drawn exclusively from the training set and not from the validation set.

 For all LLM fine-tuning methods, we also used 2$\times$NVIDIA A100~80GB (SXM4) and built on Llama-cookbook codebase.
 Each run trained for three epochs using the model’s default precision, and we selected the checkpoint with the lowest validation loss.
-We largely followed hyperparameter setting of \cite{suh2025language}, tuning the learning rate over \{1e-4, 2e-4, 4e-4\} and settled on 2e-4.
-Training used LoRA \citep{hu2022lora} with rank~8, $\alpha\!=\!32$, and dropout~0.05, applied to the attention query and value matrices.
+We largely followed hyperparameter setting of \citet{suh2025language}, tuning the learning rate over \{1e-4, 2e-4, 4e-4\} and settled on 2e-4.
+Training used LoRA with rank~8, $\alpha\!=\!32$, and dropout~0.05, applied to the attention query and value matrices, following the implementation details of main experiment in the original LoRA paper \citep{hu2022lora}.
 We optimized with Adam optimizer \citep{kingma2014adam} and the effective batch size was fixed to 256 by setting per-GPU batches and gradient accumulation steps to fit GPU VRAM.
 For ablation experiments with higher LoRA rank (rank 256) or full fine-tuning, refer to \Cref{appendix:ablations}.